Elvis10ten/elvis10ten.github.io/content/posts/2022-08-21-cycling-berlin-prague/index.md

 Two weeks ago, I embarked on an audacious cycling adventure — cycling alone from Berlin to Prague.
 Prior to the trip, I had only done ~60km max (with company).

-It was one of my best vacations ever: I improved my physical strength and endurance; Learned and interacted with the beautiful people, geography & cultures enroute; and I felt great overall during & after the trip (natural high).
+It was one of my best vacations ever: I improved my physical strength and endurance; Learned and interacted with the beautiful people, geography & cultures enroute; and I feel great overall during & after the trip (natural high).

 ![Types of fun](assets/types_of_fun.png)

 Having tasted the sweetness of long distance cycling, there is no going back now.
 My eyes are set on Amsterdam, Copenhagen, or a town in Poland next.

-In this post, I will share how I planned for the trip, how the trip went and some things I learned or got reiterated on the journey.
+In this post, I will share how I planned for the trip and how it went.

 <div class="video_wrapper">
-    <iframe class="video_frame" width="100%" height="100%" src="https://www.youtube.com/embed/rVUYiBmiJao" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    <iframe class="video_frame" width="100%" height="100%" src="assets/prague3.mov" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 ## 1. The plan